 Of serials – and cereals

 I was struck by the term “serial marrier.”
 It is almost Victorian in composition, but, of course, not in execution.
-The Victorians did have their dalliances, but they would rarely have been recorded in their obituaries.
+The Victorians did have their dalliances, but they would have been rarely recorded in their obituaries.

 This phrase became a topic of conversation with both my writing friend, whose husband had actually read the entire article to her and my daughter, who said, “Well she must have had a least four husbands,” because to be considered a serial killer, you had to have slain at least four victims.